openstack/tacker-specs/specs/victoria/support-scale-api-based-on-etsi-nfv-sol.rst

 When scaling multiple VMs, resource-signal and Update Stack are repeated as a set for each VM.

+When scale-in (resource-signal) is executed using Heat, Heat operates to delete the VM which was created at first.
+Depending on the VNF, it may be necessary to delete the VM that is last created .
+Therefore, it is possible to select the order of VM removal in 'additionalParams' as scaling request parameter.
+If isReverse in 'additionalParams' is True, delete from the last registered VM.
+If not, delete from first registered VM.
+If 'additionalParams' is not set, the behavior is the same as False.

 Postcondition: VNF instance still in INSTANTIATED state and VNF has been scaled.